Last updated on July 22nd, 2018

 4. Restore the Intestinal Flora.

-Once the intestines are clean, the intestinal ‘flora’ community of beneficial bacteria must be restored using probiotic foods like sauerkraut, kimchi, kefir, and kombucha and a high quality probiotic supplement, ideally with 50 billion or more bacteria of several different bacterial strains per dose.
+Once the intestines are clean, the intestinal ‘flora’ community of beneficial bacteria must be restored using probiotic foods like sauerkraut, kimchi, kefir, and kombucha and/or a high quality probiotic supplement, ideally with 50 billion or more bacteria of several different bacterial strains per dose.

 More about probiotics later when I talk about the human microbiome.